-The defining challenge of our time is determining how to create solid and sustained economic growth and continue to meaningfully put a dent in poverty across the world.
-In essence, how do we restore robust growth in the Eurozone, the United States and around the industrialized economies creaking under mounting debt, challenging demographics and stagnating productivity?
-And how do we boost growth in the developing world—home to 90 percent of the world’s population and where, on average, 70 percent of the population is less than 25 years old—as a period of unprecedented economic expansion begins to slow in some places and regress in others?
-Dambisa Moyo will address the structural and tactical implications of global macroeconomic trends and why this time is different.
+In this keynote, Dambisa Moyo will address the structural and tactical implications of global macroeconomic trends.
+Presently, companies are challenged to create solid, sustained economic growth.
+Additionally, they are to continue to meaningfully put a dent in poverty across the world.
+How do we boost growth in the developing world—home to 90 percent of the world’s population where 70 percent of the population is less than 25 years old—as a period of unprecedented economic expansion begins to slow in some places and regress in others?

 As the population in China advances economically, the Chinese government has made a strategic and concerted effort to secure natural resources that can be used in its domestic industries.
 These moves have consequences for the global community, in part because international conflicts over resources commonly turn violent.
 Increasingly, China wields market power and sets global commodity prices.
 Dambisa Moyo will explain the three-pronged strategy that forms China’s systematic and deliberate campaign for global resources in the context of decreasing demand and falling commodity prices.
 China’s aggressive approach places her in a unique position, particularly across the world’s emerging economies, and has far-reaching implications for economic growth and trade in the future.